bloodmc/GriefDefenderDoc/docs/wiki/advanced/Optimizations.md

   <summary>Global Optimization Config</summary>

 ```
     optimization {
     # Whether to process player claim tool actions async for performance.
 (Default: true)
     # Note: If you encounter any async thread issues, disable this setting.
     async-claim-tool-actions=true
     # Whether to process player claim visuals async for performance.
 (Default: true)
     # Note: If you encounter any async thread issues, disable this setting.
     async-player-claim-visuals=true
     # Controls whether to ignore item drops from block sources.
     # Note: This is only triggered when a player breaks a block.
     block-item-drops=true
     # Controls the amount of time, in seconds, for the permission cache of all entity damage actions in world.
 If the cache is accessed before expiration then the time is reset.
     # Note: Setting this too high may result in wrong entity damage permission results.
     cache-entity-damage-expiration=5
     # Controls the amount of time, in seconds, for the permission lookup cache of all actions in world.
 If the cache is accessed before expiration then the time is reset.
     # Note: This cache will occur after special caches such as entity damage, explosions, and physics.
     # Note: Setting this too high may result in players not seeing proper results with their actions.
     cache-permission-lookup-expiration=3
     # Controls the amount of time, in seconds, for the permission cache of all block physic changes in world.
     # Note: Blocks such as redstone will usually cache longer due to the repeated calls made.
     # Note: Setting this too high may result in players not being tracked properly during block changes.
     cache-physics-tracking-expiration=5
     # Controls whether dispener item spawns are ignored.
     dispenser-item-spawns=true
     # Controls whether entity damage events that contain both a source/target living passive entity, such as two animals fighting, are ignored.
     entity-damage-living-passive=true
     # Controls whether entity damage events that contain both a source/target monster are ignored.
     entity-damage-monster=true
-        # Controls whether entity damage events that contain a monster and other entity are ignored.
+    # Controls whether entity damage events that contain a monster and other entity, except players, are ignored.
     entity-damage-monster-other=true
     # Controls whether entity damage source or block that target a living passive are ignored.
     entity-damage-source-living-passive=true
     # Controls whether entity damage source or block that target a monster are ignored.
     entity-damage-source-monster=true
     # Controls whether an entity interacting with a block is ignored.
     entity-interact-block=true
     # Controls whether entity item pickups made by non-players are ignored.
     entity-item-pickup-non-player=true
     # Controls whether non-player falls are ignored.
     fall-non-player=true
     # Controls whether monster attacks against a player are ignored.
     # Note: This does not include explosion damage.
     # Note: If you need to prevent damage from monsters in claims then this should remain false.
     monster-player-damage=false
     # Controls whether player attacks against a monster are ignored.
     # Note: This does not include explosion damage.
     player-monster-damage=true
     # Controls whether ambient spawns, such as bats, are ignored in wilderness.
     # Note: If you want to control aquatic spawns in wilderness, set this to false.
     wilderness-ambient-spawns=true
     # Controls whether animal spawns, such as pigs, are ignored in wilderness.
     # Note: If you want to control animal spawns in wilderness, set this to false.
     wilderness-animal-spawns=true
     # Controls whether aquatic spawns, such as squids, are ignored in wilderness.
     # Note: If you want to control aquatic spawns in wilderness, set this to false.
     wilderness-aquatic-spawns=true
     # Controls whether liquid flow is ignored in wilderness.
     # Note: If you want to control liquid flow in wilderness, set this to false.
     wilderness-liquid-flow=true
     # Controls whether monster spawns, such as creepers, are ignored in wilderness.
     # Note: If you want to control monster spawns in wilderness, set this to false.
     wilderness-monster-spawns=true
     # Controls whether experience orbs are ignored when dropped.
     xp-orb-drop=true
     }
 ```